Linda Crampton is a writer who lives in Greater Vancouver. She enjoys walking and likes to take photographs of her

 An Enjoyable Way to Explore Nature

 Burnaby is a city in British Columbia, Canada.
 It adjoins Vancouver but has some great features of its own.
 It's a wonderful place for someone who needs to live in a city but also wants to stay in touch with nature.
 The city has a network of urban trails for walkers, runners, cyclists, inline skaters, and wheelchairs.
 To a large extent, these trails travel by natural areas, where there are many opportunities to observe nature.
-Some sections of the trails travel through a city environment, but even in these areas the trail is usually bordered by cultivated plants that attract birds and insects.
+Some sections of the trails travel through a city environment, but even in these areas the path is usually bordered by cultivated plants that attract birds and insects.

 An access point to the Burnaby Mountain Urban Trail is located near my home.
-I travel along the trail almost every day in order to give my dog and myself some exercise, to explore nature, or to visit shopping centres that are close to the trail.
+I travel along the trail almost every day in order to give my dog and myself some exercise, to explore nature, or to visit nearby shopping centres.
 In this article I'lł focus on the Burnaby Mountain Urban Trail and an extension that travels to the top of Burnaby Mountain via the Trans Canada Trail.
 The mountain offers beautiful views of Burrard Inlet and the surrounding areas.
-All of the photos in this article were taken by me.
+All of the photos in this article were taken by me as I travelled along or close to the trails.

 What Is an Urban Trail?